budacom/sendsync/README.md

 ```

 ## Questions
 Have a question?
-Come find us in #platform
+Contact us in github@buda.com